Magnitude homology of real hyperplane arrangements: Introduction

 where $\chi_\ell(\A)$ (resp. $\chi^\circ_\ell(\A)$) is the Euler characteristic of $MH_{*,\ell}(\A)$ (resp. $MH^\circ_{*,\ell}(\A)$).
 This can be regarded as a new combinatorial reciprocity theorem analogous to the Ehrhart--Macdonald reciprocity theorem for lattice polytopes \cite{Ehrhart1967Reciprocity,Macdonald1971} and Stanley's reciprocity theorem for posets \cite{Stanley1970}.
 As an application of the homological face decomposition, we give a complete description of the diagonal magnitude Betti numbers in terms of the intersection lattice.

 The paper is organized as follows.
 Section 2 recalls the necessary material from metric graph theory and the theory of hyperplane arrangements, establishing the foundational link between gated subgraphs and covector composition.
 Section 3 investigates the basic properties and structure of the magnitude rational function.
 Section 4 focuses on the sign pattern of magnitude power series.
-Section 5 explores magnitude homology, presenting the Boolean diagonality theorem and the face decomposition theorem.
-Finally, Section 6 poses several open problems and conjectures for future study.
-The appendix contains results from numerous SageMath computer experiments.
+Section 5 introduces the magnitude homology of conditional oriented matroids (COMs) and proves the vanishing theorem needed in Section 6.
+Section 6 explores magnitude homology of arrangements, presenting the Boolean diagonality theorem and the face decomposition theorem.
+Finally, Section 7 poses several open problems and conjectures for future study.
+The appendix contains the results of several SageMath computer experiments.